Joseph Andrew Jackson Lightburn: Postbellum life

-General Lightburn spent the rest of his life serving as a minister, most significantly at the Broad Run Baptist Church.
-He was also active in the Masonic fraternity and served as the first master of Jackson Lodge 35 in Jane Lew for five years, ending in 1872.
-He died in Broad Run, West Virginia, and is buried there in the churchyard.
+After the war, General Lightburn spent the remainder of his life as a Baptist minister, most notably serving at the Broad Run Baptist Church.
+He was also active in the Masonic fraternity and served as the first master of Jackson Lodge No. 35 in Jane Lew for five years, ending in 1872.

+Lightburn died in Broad Run, West Virginia, and was buried in the churchyard of the Broad Run Baptist Church.
 He is the namesake of Lightburn, West Virginia.